HuntCoinDeveloper/huntcoin/doc/init.md

 Copy huntcoind.init to /etc/init.d/huntcoind.
 Test by running `service huntcoind start`.

-Using this script, you can adjust the path and flags to the huntcoind program by setting the BITCOIND and FLAGS environment variables in the file /etc/sysconfig/huntcoind.
+Using this script, you can adjust the path and flags to the huntcoind program by setting the HUNTCOIND and FLAGS environment variables in the file /etc/sysconfig/huntcoind.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X